awakenedhaki/masterR/basics/functions.md

     ## <environment: R_GlobalEnv>

-Onces you have figured out your function signature, purpose, examples, and a relevant name, you are ready to actually get to some coding.
+Onces you have figured out your function’s signature, purpose, examples, and a relevant name, you are ready to actually get to some coding.

 Actually, you need to know one last thing\!
 When you function finishes